codeoverflow-org/nodecg-io-docs/docs/samples/irc.md

 ### Configure the IRC sample bundle

-1. In NodeCG, create a new IRC service instance using the left upper menu.
+1. In NodeCG, create a new IRC service instance.

-2. Enter credentials for IRC.

-    The created instance should be automatically selected, if not select it in the upper left menu.
-In this example we will "anonymously" connect to the twitch IRC chat.
-Enter the config in this format:
+2. Enter the credentials for IRC.
+In this example we will “anonymously” connect to the twitch IRC chat.
+Enter the host, port, and nick in this format:

     ```json
     {